jowen-cd/ssdb-attr/README.md

-# SSDB::Attr - Intuitive SSDB attributes that works perfectly with ActiveModel.
+# SSDB::Attr - Intuitively manage attributes of your model in SSDB.

 This gem provides a Rubyish interface to save values to SSDB in your `ActiveModel` object.